+i.
 The PPA form details the competencies to be assessed and provides grades of 'Not satisfactory', 'Borderline', 'Satisfactory' and 'Well above average' for each competency.
 Each grade indicates a different level of skill and performance.
 The summative grade of satisfactory indicates the expected performance for the trainee's SET level has been achieved for each competency.

+- ii.
 A grade of Borderline in any one competency will result in a Learning Action Plan being formulated to improve performance in that competency.
-The Board Chair will be notified of the action taken.

-The Supervisor will indicate if the overall outcome for the rotation was satisfactory or unsatisfactory.
-Unsatisfactory terms due to poor performance will lead to disaccredited training periods, probation, and possible dismissal from the SET program.
+The NZBPRS Chair will be notified of the action taken. - iii.
+The Supervisor will indicate if the overall outcome for the rotation is satisfactory or unsatisfactory.
+Unsatisfactory terms will lead to disaccredited training periods, probation, and possible dismissal from the SET programme.